3 Days in Charleston: The Perfect Long Weekend Itinerary

 Rest up before dinner, or take advantage of your hotel’s complementary wine happy hour (many Charleston hotels offer this).
 I adored sipping merlot by the fountains in the gorgeous courtyard of this hotel , which basically had unlimited free wine.

-If you don’t have a car, check out The Rooftop at the Vendue for some lighter fare.
-It is open for lunch and dinner every night and provides romantic views of Charleston’s spires and steeples.
+After dinner, consider grabbing a drink at The Rooftop at the Vendue for romantic views of Charleston’s spires and steeples.

 Related: Savannah vs Charleston – Which Coastal Southern City is Better?